 Choose gravel that has small to medium-sized pieces and isn’t too sharp.
 The problem with large chunks of gravel is that they can trap food, which will result in the production of ammonia in your aquarium.

 Soil and gravel are also great for holding live plants in place.
 To make a natural betta biotope, you have to choose some plants that betta fish love.
 They often swim close to the bottom of the aquarium, so it’s good to make sure the tank bottom gives a natural flavor to your Bettas.
 Thus it can be a suitable living environment for them.

 7) Put Some Decors

 Your betta fish will feel more at home in a tank with stones, driftwood, and plants.
 You can also build a cave out of these items to give your Betta a shady area where they can hide.
 Plenty of hiding and resting places are vital for keeping Betta fish relaxed.

-You’ll find lots of Betta decors and toys are available in pet shops and online stores.
-But, it’s always best to choose live plants rather than plastic or silk ones, which is more natural for your fish.
+You’ll find lots of Betta decors and toys available in pet shops and online stores.
+But, it’s always best to choose live plants rather than plastic or silk ones, which are more natural for your fish.
 Avoid using plastic plants and hard decorations as these could catch in your Betta’s tail.